Taking Stickers Off Car Window Effectively, and Where You Can Buy UV/Saltwater-Resistant Boat Decals

 If you are looking for simple graphics like a name for the back of your boat or some striping, there are usually dozens of sign shops in any major city that can die cut the graphics or letters on a vinyl plotter to apply to your boat.
 2mil high performance vinyl is also saltwater resistant and will hold its color for at least 7 years, but usually longer.

 If you are looking for printed stickers, say some sort of fancy lettering for the back of your boat or multi-colored and variegated striping, these would need to be digitally printed, normally, and therefore you’re going to need a vinyl that is OK with saltwater, but more importantly, an over-laminate that is rated for salt resistance.

 It would be ideal in this instance to find a sign and decal printer that is familiar with the various materials that can be used around saltwater.
 So, my best advice is to ask any shop that says they create saltwater resistant stickers for boats to show you the spec sheets or at least provide references for other boat owners who frequent saltwater.

-Check here to find ideal deals of custom die cut vinyl decals for various displays including boats.
+Check here for custom printing of die cut vinyl decals for various displays including boats.